ashwinda/ashwinda/README.md

 ## 🚀 About Me

 I'm a Change & Transformation professional with 3 years of experience integrating business process improvement and data analytics to drive enterprise-scale transformations.
-Currently pursuing my MSc in Business Analytics at the University of Limerick, I combine analytical problem-solving with change management expertise to help organisations make smarter, data-driven decisions.
+As an MSc Business Analytics graduate from the University of Limerick, I combine analytical problem-solving with change management expertise to help organisations make smarter, data-driven decisions.

 💼 What I do best: Turning change performance data into insights that guide strategy, automation, and stakeholder alignment.
 📊 Analytical edge: Skilled in designing KPI frameworks, building Power BI dashboards, and deriving trend insights to improve decision outcomes.